-What is facial fat grafting?
+What is a fat transfer to face?

 Facial fat grafting is the process of injecting fat into the face for facial rejuvenation and volume restoration.
 It can address the loss of volume which occurs with age, as well as improves lines and wrinkles of the face.